Are Support Groups for Depression Really Helpful?

 - Places of worship

 Self-help groups for depression can be very helpful in healing and recovery.
-Finding and attending a good support group can be a powerful way to overcome depression.
+Finding and attending a good support group can be a powerful way to get over depression.